fpunny/legacy-spaceapps-2017/README.md

 <div align="center"><a href="http://larkdata.space/"><img src ="http://i.imgur.com/VSdbx3U.jpg" /></a></div>

+## Why LarkData?
+We chose to name our project with a tribute to the original naming of the satellite which was "Alouette-I".
+Alouette as we know it, as French for the word Lark, which is a small songbird combined with the idea of parsing through useful data that can be used towards further research and appreciation of what the satellite did.
+Hence, the ideal name of LarkData for our project.

 ## What the Challenge Was:
 <a href="http://www.asc-csa.gc.ca/eng/events/2017/space-apps-csa-challenges.asp#alouette">Source: CSA Space Apps 2017 Challenges</a></br>
 "**Your challenge?** Go back in time and create a tool that will decipher the numeric and the Binary Digital Coding (BDC) used in 1963.
 Your tool will help manage the thousands of ionosphere images recently scanned by the CSA."</br>